 Before we dive into how to build a sales pipeline, let’s cover the role your pipeline plays in your sales success.

-A sales pipeline is the series of ordered steps that a prospect travels through on their journey to becoming a customer.
-Sales pipelines are defined by stages, which are loose categories that define how the prospect should be interacted with.
+A sales pipeline is the series of ordered steps a prospect travels through on their journey to becoming a customer.
+Sales pipelines are defined by stages, which are loose categories detailing how the prospect should be interacted with.

 Be advised that people conversationally misconstrue sales pipelines and sales funnels.
 From an operations perspective, a sales funnel is something else entirely.

-Sales pipelines vary from business to business, and even from product to product, and are meant to serve as a way of knowing which route is the best route a prospect can take to become a customer.
-It’s also easy to analyze a sales pipeline and determine which stages need more fine-tuning based on how easily prospects convert between specific stages.
+Sales pipelines vary from business to business and even from product to product.
+They are meant to help determine which route a prospect can take to become a customer.
+Based on how easily prospects convert between specific stages, it’s also easy to analyze a sales pipeline and determine which stages need more fine-tuning.

-For instance, if about 25% of prospects make it to each next stage, except only 10% make it through the pitching stage, it might mean that your pitch requires some work, or maybe there are other details that aren’t being properly addressed leading up to this stage.
+For instance, if about 25% of prospects make it to each subsequent stage, except only 10% make it through the pitching stage, it might mean that your pitch requires some work, or maybe other details aren’t being adequately addressed leading up to this stage.

 Whereas the sales pipeline is a series of stages, the sales process is a series of actions you and your salespeople need to complete that correspond to each pipeline stage.